 Smaller landlords, who cannot afford to have an empty apartment for even one month, might not be so agreeable.
-However, if you have a friend who wants to take over your residence or you are willing to do outreach to find someone take over your space, often lessens the negative impact of ending your lease.
+However, if you have a friend who wants to take over your residence or are willing to do outreach to find someone to take over your space, it often lessens the negative impact of ending your lease.
 In this case, your landlord might be very willing to accommodate your request.

 If you are moving out of the state or country for a new job, you may have a better chance of negotiating the termination of your lease.
 Splitting the cost of remaining rent with your landlord if you are near the end of your lease might be a satisfactory compromise.

 How to Break Your LeaseHow to Break Your Lease

 The NYC Rent Guidelines Board has some answers to the question of how to break a lease; “Generally speaking, breaking a lease is like breaking a contract, and the landlord can claim part or all of your security deposit for unpaid rent.
 The landlord could also go to court to enforce the lease terms (i.e., ask you to pay additional rent until a new tenancy agreement is found).
 Under current rulings, landlords also have no duty to promptly re-rent the apartment.”

 Of course, there are exceptions to every rule terminating a lease early without financial or other consequences permitted in particular circumstances.
 There potentially might be a way legally, you can move out before the lease term ends; if meeting the following criteria: